Ofthemasses/VimVentures/README.md

 **Source Code**: Source code is under the AGPL license, please keep this in mind if you wish to contribute.

-**Assets**: All assets, including images, music, and sound effects, should adhere to the Creative Commons (CC) License.
+**Assets**: All assets, including images, music, and sound effects, should adhere to the Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) License.
 Contributions will be credited to the game's documentation and credits.